 Some individuals do end up with quite a bit of excess, redundant skin that is saggy or flabby and interferes with clothing choices.
 They try to exercise but nothing seems to make a major difference.
 So what’s the surgical solution?

-- Brachioplasty surgery is one potential solution for some patients who are bothered by the appearance and girth of their upper arms.
+- Brachioplasty surgery is one potential solution for some patients who are unhappy with the appearance and girth of their upper arms.

 - It does leave a scar, quite a lengthy one compared so some other procedures (but most serious body contouring procedures do leave rather long scars, other than breast augmentation on its own, which leaves a smaller scar of less than 3 to 4 cm for many patients)

 - The upper arm surgery scar, however, is typically strategically placed to be less visible (or even not visible) when the arms are by the sides.

 - The surgery also uses upper arm liposuction as well as surgical excision (this can vary depending on the patient).

 A mature scar is seen on the inside of the arm in this patient education/Arm Lift Surgery photograph.